Skip to content

 What a Security Audit Covers

-A comprehensive cyber security service for UK businesses covers multiple layers of protection:
+A complete it security audit for UK businesses covers multiple layers of protection:

 Endpoint protection — next-generation antivirus and EDR (Endpoint Detection and Response) on every device, including laptops, desktops and mobile devices.
 This goes beyond traditional antivirus to detect behavioural anomalies and zero-day threats.